-The research shows that not only does power training improve linear sprinting speed but recent scientific research also shows that it improves the agility needed to turn before and after the brief, explosive sprints that are typical of soccer.
+The research shows that not only does power training improve linear sprinting speed (which along with technical skills is proved to be a predictor of player's success in proffessional football) but recent scientific research also shows that it improves the agility needed to turn before and after the brief, explosive sprints that are typical of soccer.
 In other words, the idea that soccer players who train with weights compromise their agility is a myth.
 But where and how to start weight training for increased strength on the pitch?

 A good example of what is possible for more advanced players using a professional soccer workouts gym is the following video from Reading FC, a team in the English Championship.

 Other types of equipment that can be used, particularly for resistance training, including medicine balls, resistance bands and various types of pulling machines.
 Medicine balls are widely used in women’s football, perhaps because they have fewer sexist, macho associations than weights on a barbell.